-Cape Meares Lighthouse is open daily May thru September from 11 am to 4 pm (Please be advised park may be
+Cape Meares Lighthouse is open daily May thru September (see open hours below) (Please be advised park may be

 closed during wind events.
 Hours subject to emergency closures).
 For more information please visit OPRD Cape Meares State scenic Viewpoint website at OPRD.org.
 A wide, asphalt trail that is wheelchair accessible, provides easy access to the lighthouse.
 However, please be advised the steepness of the path makes the walk back to the parking lot seem twice as long for the person pushing the wheelchair.

 Benches are conveniently located along the path to enjoy the scenery as well as an alternative return path to the south, where you may enjoy the scenery (or catch your breath).